adamd3v/bl-guide-index/content/guides/user-index/spellboundtriangle/Vehicles/Vehicle Guide.md

 ![[VehicleWheelTestContactMod.png | 400]]

 #### Collision Stay Sensor
 It's important that you have this component, but the settings are COMPLETELY up to you, this script simply determines how you want the vehicle to drift, I tend to just set Pressure Normal to 0, 5, 0, but this is your vehicle, not mine!
-There's more information on what values do what in the [[Vehicle Wheels]] guide, but if you don't have time, all you need to know is that the Y float in the Pressure Normal vector determines the drift sensitivity, the higher you set it the easier you drift.
+There's more information on what values do what in the [[content/guides/general/Vehicles/Vehicle Wheels]] guide, but if you don't have time, all you need to know is that the Y float in the Pressure Normal vector determines the drift sensitivity, the higher you set it the easier you drift.

 ![[VehicleWheelCollisionStaySensor.png | 400]]